Great American Novel: Interpretations

 Buell identifies multiple types of Great American Novels.
 First is one who is subject to mysticism and stands the test of time.
 The second is "the romance of the divide", which imagines national rifts in the "form of a family history and/or heterosexual love affair"—race often plays a role.
-The third variety encapsulates the American Dream and see its protagonist rise from obscurity.
+The third variety encapsulates the American Dream and sees its protagonist rise from obscurity.
 Fourthly, novels which are composed of a diverse cast of characters "imagined as social microcosms or vanguards" and who are placed with events and crises that serve to "constitute an image of 'democratic' promise or dysfunction".
 Buell also said speculative science fiction may be the basis for a possible fifth archetype.

 Kasia Boddy wrote that, "[s]ince its initial formulation", the concept "has always been more about inspiration than achievement; the very fact that it has been attempted but remains 'unwritten' providing a spur to future engagement with both nation and national literature".
 Speculating on De Forest's intentions when devising the notion of the Great American Novel and commenting upon its development, Cheryl Strayed wrote that:

 De Forest was arguing in hopes of not one Great American Novel, but rather the development of a literary canon that accurately portrayed our complex national character, has been lost on many, as generation after generation of critics have since engaged in discussions of who might have written the Great American Novel of any given age, and writers have aspired to be the one chosen — a competitive mode that is, I suppose, as American as it gets.
 It's also most likely the reason that the idea has persisted for so long.
 To think that one might be writing the Great American Novel, as opposed to laboring through a meandering 400-page manuscript...is awfully reassuring.
 I have a purpose!
 I am writing the Great American Novel!